oakes/Nightcode/src/clojure/leiningen/new/web_javascript/README.md

 # {{name}}

-A JavaScript game in which ... well, that part is up to you.
+A JavaScript app to ... well, that part is up to you.

 ## Contents